brightdigit/brightdigit.com/Content/tutorials/integrating-c-plus-plus-swift.md

 > youtube https://www.youtube.com/watch?v=SxW5fs7o18

 What are some challenges you face using C++ Libraries?
 Have you ever using any libraries for an iOS app?
-Let me know in the comments.
+Let [me know on twitter.](https://twitter.com/intent/tweet?text=Integrating%20%E2%80%8B%E2%80%8B%E2%80%8BC++%20Libraries%20with%20Swift%20-%20How%20Speculid%20Is%20Built&url=https://brightdigit.com/tutorials/integrating-c-plus-plus-swift&via=leogdion)